-- You may choose to have the usual approach described above. - You may choose to take part in a different research study, if one is available. - You may choose not to be treated for cancer. - You may choose to only get comfort care to help relieve your symptoms and not get treated for cancer.
+- You may choose to receive the standard treatment for your cancer. - You may choose to take part in a different study, if one is available. - You may choose not to be treated for your cancer. - You may choose to only get comfort care to help relieve your symptoms and not get treated for your cancer.